whitequark/prjbureau/docs/jtag/as.rst

 JTAG instructions
 =================

-AS-family CPLDs have a 10 bit long instruction register, and support the following programming-related JTAG instructions:
+AS-series CPLDs have a 10 bit long instruction register, and support the following programming-related JTAG instructions:

 .. table::
    :widths: auto